MrAlexSee/InterviewTopics/README.md

 The following example demonstrates overloads for the majority of operators.
 Note: [binary operators](https://stackoverflow.com/questions/4622330/operator-overloading-member-function-vs-non-member-function) can be realized as member or global (usually friend) functions.
-These are translated as follows: `n1 + n2` -> `n1.operator+(n2)`, so the first (left) operand must be always of class type (i.e. this is less flexible).
+The former are translated as follows: `n1 + n2` -> `n1.operator+(n2)`, so the first (left) operand must be always of class type (i.e. this is less flexible).
+If the global function uses only the public interface of the class, there is no need for making it a friend.

-Also note: the initializer list (`Num(int argN) : n(argN) { }`) is useful when members are complex types, as it avoids calling the default constructor.
+Also note: the initializer list `Num(int argN) : n(argN) { }` is useful when members are complex types, as it avoids calling the default constructor.
 Variables are initialized in the order of their declaration in the class (i.e. not necessarily in the order in the initializer list).

 ```cpp
 struct Num